Billing & Operations

 ClickUp pricing (billed annually)

-- Free Forever — Unlimited tasks, 100MB storage, unlimited members, 5 Spaces.
+- Free Forever — Unlimited tasks, unlimited free plan members, 60MB storage, and core views/features for real project work.
 Real free plan, not a trial.

 - Unlimited — $7/month per user.
-Unlimited storage, unlimited integrations, unlimited dashboards, time tracking.
+Unlimited storage, integrations, dashboards, and time tracking.

 - Business — $12/month per user.
 Automations, advanced dashboards, time estimates, custom exporting.

 - Business Plus — $19/month per user.
-Sub-teams, custom roles, priority support.
+Higher-governance and multi-team controls.

 - Enterprise — Custom pricing.